Barcode entropy of geodesic flows: Introduction

 It is worth emphasizing that in spite of obvious parallels, Theorems \ref{mt:bar<top_plus} and \ref{mt:bar>top_I} do not follow from their counterparts for compactly supported Hamiltonian diffeomorphisms, \cite[Thms.\ A and B]{Cineli:2021aa}.
 While there are ways to study geodesic flows via Floer theory by encapsulating the geodesic flow $\phi_t$ into an appropriate Hamiltonian diffeomorphism of $T^*M$ (see \cite{Abbondandolo:2006aa, Salamon:2006aa, Viterbo:1999aa}), this approach does not seem suitable for establishing the lower bound on the barcode entropy as in Theorem~\ref{mt:bar>top_I}.
 The essential reason is that a hyperbolic compact invariant subset of the geodesic flow corresponds to an invariant subset of any associated Hamiltonian diffeomorphism that is only partially hyperbolic.

 One may expect the results from this paper to extend to more general Reeb flows when a suitable analogue of Morse theory (e.g., symplectic homology or cylindrical contact homology) is available.
 Then two problems arise.
-The first one is defining barcode entropy and establishing a variant of Theorem \ref{mt:bar<top_plus}; cf.\ \cite{Fender}.
+The first one is defining barcode entropy and establishing a variant of Theorem \ref{mt:bar<top_plus}; after our paper has appeared, this has been done for Reeb flows on the boundary of certain Liouville domains \cite{Fender:2023aa}.
 The second problem is proving an analogue of Theorem~\ref{mt:bar>top_I} for general Reeb flows.
 The difficulty here is that it is absolutely unclear at the moment how to prove a version of the crossing energy bound in such a general setting.

 Finally, while the exponential growth rate is relevant to the relation between barcode entropy and topological entropy, in other contexts the noise or chaos in the system might be captured by the function $c\mapsto b_{c,\eps}$ in different ways.
 For instance, one may consider polynomial growth rate as in slow-entropy type invariants; see, e.g., \cite[Sect.\ 2.3]{Cineli:2022ab} for applications to the $\gamma$-norm bounds and \cite{Buhovsky:2022aa, Cohen-Steiner:2010aa} for applications to nodal count.